Suzuki Harunobu: Artistic career

 The most important of Harunobu's innovations in the creation of nishiki-e was the use of multiple separate wood blocks in the creation of a single image, an expense afforded through the wealth of his clients.
 Just 20 years previously, the invention of benizuri-e had made it possible to print in three or four colors; Harunobu applied this new technique to ukiyo-e prints using up to ten different colors on a single sheet of paper.
 The new technique depended on using notches and wedges to hold the paper in place and keep the successive color printings in register.
 Harunobu was the first ukiyo-e artist to consistently use more than three colors in each print.
 Nishiki-e, unlike their predecessors, were full-color images.
 As the technique was first used in a calendar, the year of their origin can be traced precisely to 1765.

 In the late 1760s, Harunobu thus became one of the primary producers of images of bijin-ga (pictures of beautiful women), actors of Edo and related subjects for the Edo print connoisseur market; however, he did not produce prints of kabuki actors, reported to have said, "Why should I paint pictures of such trash as Kabuki actors".
 In a few special cases, notably his famous set of eight prints entitled Zashiki hakkei (Eight Parlor Views), the patron's name appears on the print along with, or in place of, Harunobu's own.
+The Zashiki hakkei series exemplifies the mitate genre favoured by Harunobu, in which a traditional theme is playfully reimagined in a contemporary setting: it reworked the traditional Eight Views of Ōmi (Ōmi hakkei), scenes near Lake Biwa said to have been designated by the former regent Konoe in the early sixteenth century, which were themselves modelled on the Chinese theme of the Eight Views of Xiao and Xiang (Xiāoxiāng bājǐng), a set of landscapes in Hunan province traditionally associated with allegorical meanings such as exile or enlightenment.
 The presence of a patron's name or seal, and especially the omission of that of the artist, was another novel development in ukiyo-e of this time.